deankoch/rasterbc_src/README.md

 Layers are organized as mapsheets (a tiling of the full landbase of BC), allowing users to download small subsets corresponding to the geographic extent of their study area(s).

+Note that the spatial reference system used here
+(<a href="https://spatialreference.org/ref/epsg/nad83-bc-albers/" target="_blank">NAD83 / BC Albers</a>)
+is shared by both the
+<a href="https://cran.r-project.org/web/packages/bcmaps/index.html" target="_blank">bcmaps</a>
+package and the
+(<a href="http://hectaresBC.org" target="_blank">hectaresBC</a>) website,
+so users can combine data from all three sources without fooling around with projection and alignment.